-Problem #1: Electrical and Mechanical Energy
+Lab 3 Problem #1: Electrical and Mechanical Energy

-Find the distance a weight is pulled against gravity by a motor powered by a capacitor charged to a certain voltage, as a function of the capacitance.
-(THE Fall 2010 manual still has the problem done with a friction block.
-TA's can do it either way...)

-To show students that capacitors store energy and that this stored energy can be used to do mechanical work.
+- Problem: Find the distance a weight is pulled against gravity by a motor powered by a capacitor as a function of the capacitance. - Purpose: To show students that capacitors store energy and that this stored energy can be used to do mechanical work.